-- 13. This section explains the intended meaning of terms that appear frequently in the Legislative Guide.
+13. This section explains the intended meaning of terms that appear frequently in the Legislative Guide.
 Many of these terms may be defined differently in other contexts.
-The definitions listed here are intended to ensure that the concepts are clear for the purposes of this Guide. - (a) "Administrative authority": a non-judicial public authority, with delegated powers in the field of activity entrusted to it by law. - (b) "Bank": any entity that is authorised or licensed under the applicable legal framework to accept deposits or repayable funds from the public and grant loans.
-For the purposes of this Guide, "bank" includes any licensed deposit-taking institution (including cooperatives, credit unions, building societies, saving banks, Cajas de Ahorro, Sparkassen and others). - (c) "Banking authorities": the authorities responsible for exercising functions in the areas of bank supervision, bank resolution and bank liquidation.
-Such authorities would typically include the banking supervisor and resolution authority (which may, in either case, be a central bank or deposit insurer). - (d) "Banking group": two or more entities, of which at least one is a bank, linked by control or ownership. - (e) "Banking supervisor": the authority responsible for the prudential supervision or oversight of a bank. - (f) "Bank failure management": any measures that may be taken by the competent bodies within a jurisdiction to deal with the failure of a bank, irrespective of the cause of that failure and however classified under the applicable legislative framework. - (g) "(Bank) liquidation proceeding": a collective judicial or administrative proceeding, in which the assets and affairs of a bank are subject to control or supervision by a court or administrative authority for the purpose of a piecemeal liquidation or a sale as a going concern, and in any case ending with the exit of the bank from the market.7 - (h) "Close-out netting provision": a contractual provision on the basis of which, upon the occurrence of an event predefined in the provision in relation to a party to the contract, the obligations owed by the parties to each other that are covered by the provision, whether or not they are at that time due and payable, are automatically or at the election of one of the parties reduced to or replaced by a single net obligation, whether by way of novation, termination or otherwise, representing the aggregate value of the combined obligations, which is thereupon due and payable by one party to the other. - (i) "Contingency plan": A plan developed to prepare and facilitate a bank's liquidation in the run-up to its non-viability. - (j) "Deposit": Any credit balance which derives from normal banking transactions and which a bank must repay at par under the legal and contractual conditions applicable, any debt
+The definitions listed here are intended to ensure that the concepts are clear for the purposes of this Guide.

+- (1) "Administrative authority": a non-judicial public authority, with powers in the field of activity entrusted to it by law. - (2) "Bank": any entity that is authorised or licensed under the applicable legal framework to accept deposits or repayable funds from the public and grant loans.
+For the purposes of this Guide, "bank" includes any licensed deposit-taking institution (including cooperatives, credit unions, building societies, saving banks, or national legal forms such as Cajas de Ahorro, Sparkassen and others). - (3) "Banking authorities": the authorities responsible for exercising functions in the areas of bank supervision, bank resolution and bank liquidation.
+Such authorities would typically include the banking supervisor and resolution authority (which may, in either case, be a central bank or deposit insurer). - (4) "Banking group": two or more entities, of which at least one is a bank, linked by control or ownership. - (5) "Banking supervisor": the authority responsible for the prudential supervision or oversight of a bank. - (6) "Bank failure management": any measures that may be taken by the competent bodies within a jurisdiction to deal with the failure of a bank, irrespective of the cause of that failure and however classified under the applicable legislative framework. - (7) "(Bank) liquidation proceeding": a collective judicial or administrative proceeding, in which the assets and affairs of a bank are subject to control or supervision by a court or administrative authority for the purpose of a piecemeal liquidation or a sale as a going concern, and in any case ending with the exit of the bank from the market.8 - (8) "Close-out netting provision": a contractual provision on the basis of which, upon the occurrence of an event defined in the provision in relation to a party to the contract, the obligations owed by the parties to each other that are covered by the provision, whether or not they are at that time due and payable, are automatically or at the election of one of the parties reduced to or replaced by a single net obligation, whether by way of novation, termination or otherwise, representing the aggregate value of the combined obligations, which is thereupon due and payable by one party to the other.

-See point (v) for the definition of "piecemeal liquidation" and point (z) for the definition of "sale as a going concern".
+8 See point (24) for the definition of "piecemeal liquidation" and point (29) for the definition of "sale as a going concern".